ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 restrictions on what addresses can be accessed from a resolver function.

-By convention the ``.got`` section's first entry (number zero) is reserved to hold the address of the dynamic structure, referenced with the linker defined symbol ``_DYNAMIC``.
-Versions of glibc prior to version 2.35 use this address to find its own dynamic structure without without having yet processed their own relocation entries.
+In some dynamic linkers the ``.got`` section's first entry (number zero) is reserved to hold the address of the dynamic structure, referenced with the linker defined symbol ``_DYNAMIC``.
+The dynamic linker in versions of glibc prior to version 2.35 use this address to find its own dynamic structure without having yet processed their own relocation entries.
+Static linkers wishing to build versions of glibc older than 2.35 will need to define ``_DYNAMIC``.

 AArch64 entries one and two in the ``.got.plt`` are reserved for the dynamic linker.